 UNESCO, while based in France, has cluster offices all over the world.
 Most of these cover at least three nations at a time.
 There is a further HQ catering to cluster offices, which is in New Delhi, India.

-Do you know any fun or interesting facts about UNESCO that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun or interesting facts about UNESCO?
+Share them in the comments below!